Water Margin: Simplified editions

+A 164-chapter edition, combined with Sequel to Water Margin A 109-chapter edition, 2-Carved Heroes' Compendium A 124-chapter version, Daodao Tang Edition A 104-chapter edition, Water Margin Chronicles CommentaryComplex editions

 The complex editions are more descriptive and circulated more widely than their simplified counterparts.
 The three main versions of the complex editions are a 100-chapter, a 120-chapter and a 70-chapter edition.
 The most commonly modified parts of the complex editions are the stories on what happened after the outlaws are granted amnesty.